Ms. Shirin Keshvani

 When she’s not laughing and snorting explosively in the dining hall, you can catch her having multiple conversations with different groups of people instead of studying for her upcoming (or maybe even the day after) finals.
 Feel free to hit her up for a heart-to-heart (or brain-to-brain) to help her procrastinate!
 She also enjoys reading, listening to podcasts, singing, eating, laughing, writing and exercising (hold her to it!).

-As a Residential Assistant in her third year at home Tembusu, Shirin strives to make everyone feel welcomed.
+As a Residential Assistant in her fourth year at home Tembusu, Shirin strives to make everyone feel welcomed.
 She hopes to be a listening ear to those who need it, to impart (sometimes unsolicited) advice to her juniors, and to help everyone in the building feel safe and accepted for who they are.